Rainbow Transformations Foundation · For Community Organizations

 Channel 02

-External clinicians and coaches who complete our in-house trans competency training and meet RTF's vetting standards — either donating session hours, or operating at charity or county-aligned rates that can be funded through grants and collaborations with partner organizations.
+External clinicians and coaches who complete our in-house trans competency training and meet RTF's vetting standards — operating under their own licenses and credentials, either donating session hours or at charity or county-aligned rates that can be funded through grants and collaborations with partner organizations.

 Why This Matters to You